zebrunner/javascript-agent-cypress/README.md

 # Zebrunner Cypress agent

-> **Incubation warning**
->
-> Please note, that agent is currently in an **incubating state**, meaning that Zebrunner team can not guarantee its stable work since it was not properly tested.

 ## Inclusion into your project

 In order to install the reporting agent dependency please execute the following command: